corytodd/corytodd.us/content/posts/day-0.md

 ## Starting Fresh

 After years of neglect, it is time to revive this website.
-Instead of making promises about the future, let's just right in with some Raspberry Pi!
+Instead of making promises about the future, let's jump right in with some Raspberry Pi!

 I've been using Pi since the version 1 days and still can't believe how capable the hardware is.
 With such an awesome community of developers and makers, just about anything you think of can be done with a Pi.
 I have the official 7" touchscreen integrated into a Cana case which I find extremely convenient.
 After having blown up my last board with a stray screw falling directly between a power and (apparently) critical IO pin.
-Having a case protects the board from me. :smile:
+Having a case protects the board from me.  :collision:

 I was very excited to learn that Ubuntu 20.04 [will include Pi support](https://wiki.ubuntu.com/FocalFossa/ReleaseNotes).
 Don't get me wrong, I enjoy Raspbian and all the other images but playing with new distros is always fun.
 There is an excellent image provided by [Exton](http://ct.exton.se/?p=950) that has everything you need for a quick and easy setup.
 My goal for this project is to get Kivy up and running with my touchscreen.
 Time to burn the image!